casangi/casadocs/docs/tasks/task_tclean.rst

    .. rubric:: Multiple MSes

    For the input visivility data, tclean can accept multiple MSes.
-The details on conformance checks that performed on the list of MSes are summarized in the `CASA Docs page on Combining Datasets
+The details on conformance checks that are performed on the list of MSes are summarized in the `CASA Docs page on Combining Datasets
    <../../notebooks/casa-fundamentals.ipynb#Combining-Datasets>`__.